operand/agency/README.md

 Agency is a python library that provides a minimal framework for creating agent-integrated systems.

-The library provides a simple foundation for connecting agents, software systems, and human users by defining actions, callbacks, and access policies that you can use to connect, monitor, and interact with your agents.
+The library enables you to connect agents with software systems and human users by allowing you to define actions, callbacks, and access policies making it easy to connect, monitor, and interact with your agents.

 Agency handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting